nortikin/sverchok/docs/nodes/modifier_make/bevel_curve.rst

 * **TaperVerts**.
 List of vertices, which define the taper curve.
 This input is optional.
 If it is not connected, then scale of the bevel object will be constant.
+* **Twist**.
+Data that define rotation of the bevel object around the orientation axis during extrusion.
+The following types of data are supported:

+  - List of `(t, twist)` pairs, where `t` is a number between 0 and 1 and `twist` is an angle (in radians, growing counterclockwise).
+Each of these pairs defines what angle should bevel object rotated by at point `t`; `t = 0` means the beginning of the curve and `t = 1` denotes the end of the curve.
+For example, if `[(0, 0), (1, 6.28)]` is passed into this input, this will mean that at the beginning of the curve the bevel object should not be rotated, and at the end of the curve the bevel object should be rotated by one full turn (`2*pi`).
+  - List of numbers.
+In this case, numbers passed are interpreted as twist angles; `t` values are supposed to be evenly growing from 0 to 1.
+For example, you may pass `[0, 3.14, 0]` into this input, and it will mean exactly the same as `[(0, 0), (0.5, 3.14), (1.0, 0)]`.

+  Between points defined in this input, twist angles can be interpolated either by linear or by cubic spline.
+  If this input is not connected, it will mean that no additional twist is added.
+  Note that twist is added to rotation defined by rotation calculation algorithm (see below).

 * **Steps**.
 Number of subdivisions (steps) in which the curve must be evaluated.
 Default value is 10.